Safe Database Migrations in Production

 Before shipping:

-3. Plan expansion, compatibility period, backfill, read switch, and contraction separately.
+3. plan expansion, compatibility, backfill, read switch, and contraction separately

 During rollout:

-This sequence is usually slower than teams want.
-It is also much faster than debugging a production outage caused by a “simple” migration.
+This is usually slower than teams want.
+It is still much faster than debugging a production outage caused by a "simple" migration.

-The expand-and-contract pattern works because it accepts that reality instead of fighting it.
+The expand-and-contract pattern works because it accepts that production reality instead of pretending the whole system will switch at once.